arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         Whether to use a "parallel" formulation in each Transformer layer, which can provide a slight training speedup at large scales (e.g. 20B).
     rope_scaling (`Dict`, *optional*):
         Dictionary containing the scaling configuration for the RoPE embeddings.
-Currently supports three scaling
+Currently supports two scaling
         strategies: linear and dynamic.
 Their scaling factor must be an float greater than 1.
 The expected format is `{"type": strategy name, "factor": scaling factor}`.
 When using this flag, don't update `max_position_embeddings` to the expected new maximum.
 See the following thread for more information on how